The skewness of the distance-redshift relation in $\Lambda$CDM: Numerical results

 Two final comments are in order before concluding the discussion devoted to $\kappa^{LSS}_3$.
 First of all, we recall that our derivation is based on the Limber approximation for the lensing terms.
 This gave us an appreciable speed-up of the numerical evaluation, since it reduces the number of numerical integrations to one line-of-sight integral, as given in Eq.~\eqref{eq:bis3}.
 On the other hand, for smaller redshift, the accuracy of this result might be somehow limited, especially because the discrete sum is limited to larger angular scales when the Limber approximation shows some issues.
-The second comment is about the use of the HaloFit model to account for the non-linearities in the matter power spectrum.
-This is clearly a limitation, again on smaller redshifts, when the role of non-linearities in the LSS is more prominent.
+The second comment is about the use of the Halofit model to account for the non-linearities in the matter power spectrum.
+This is clearly a limitation, again on smaller redshifts, when the role of non-linearities in the LSS is more prominent and this is also made manifest by the fact that BiHalofit enhances by almost $10\%$ the amplitude of obtained with Halofit at $\rho=5$ Mpc/h.
 Both these shortcomings are less serious at higher scales since i) we weight more the smaller angular scales, where the Limber approximation is more accurate, and ii) we move the peak of the lensing kernel to higher redshifts, where the impact of non-linearities is still relevant but attenuated.

 Besides all the numerical limitations due to the usage of approximations, a take-home message that emerges from this study is that $\kappa^{LSS}_3$ is always dominant with respect to $\kappa^Q_3$ and $\kappa^{PB}_3$, regardless of the choice of the smoothing scale $\rho$ and the use of linear or non-linear matter power spectrum, as one can see from a direct comparison of Figs.~\ref{fig:lin} and \ref{fig:LSS_total}.
 Hence, the overall sign of the skewness in the investigated range of redshift due to the lensing is always negative, in accordance with the indication of the numerical simulation of \cite{Adamek:2018rru}.
 However, a deeper discussion about how to compare our results with \cite{Adamek:2018rru} is in order.
 This is the topic of the next section.